jamesecy604/cline/docs/prompting/README.md

 ### General Use Cases

-The `.clinerules` file is excellent for:
+The `.mayairules` file is excellent for:

 -   Maintaining project standards across team members
 -   Enforcing development practices